Yoani Sánchez: Awards

 In 2008, Sánchez was honored with awards that included Time magazine's "One of the 100 Most Influential People in the World", one of Foreign Policy magazine's "10 Most Influential Latin American Intellectuals" of the year, and the El País 2008 "Ortega y Gasset Prize for Digital Journalism".
 She was, as well, one of El País 2008 100 most notable Hispanoamericans, and one of Gatopardos 10 most influential people of 2008.

 Time magazine named Sánchez's blog, "Generation Y", one of the "25 Best Blogs of 2009".
 The World Economic Forum, yearly, selects a group of young global leaders of whom Sánchez was one, in 2009.
 In the summer of 2009, Sánchez was honored as one of the winners of the Columbia University School of Journalism's "Maria Moors Cabot Prize".
 The prize is the oldest in international journalism.
 Sánchez was denied an exit permit by the Cuban government to travel to the New York City award dinner.
-In 2010, Sánchez was named a "World Press Freedom Hero" by the International Press Institute, and also received a Prince Claus Award from the Netherlands' Prince Claus Fund, with an honorarium of €25,000.
+In 2010, Sánchez was named a "World Press Freedom Hero" by the International Press Institute.